MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

 1. From the lab computer, in the [Azure portal](https://portal.azure.com), ensure that you are signed in with the user account that has the Global Administrator role in the Azure AD tenant associated with your subscription.

-1. In the [Azure portal](https://portal.azure.com), start a Bash session in Cloud Shell.
+1. At the top of the [Azure portal](https://portal.azure.com) page, select the **Cloud Shell** icon to open Cloud Shell pane, and choose Bash as the shell.

 1. In the Cloud Shell pane, run the following command to identify the id of your Azure subscription and the id of the corresponding Azure AD tenant: